Ren294/SmartTraffic_Lakehouse_for_HCMC/README.md

 ## 3. Application for External User with Streamlit

+- Open the `Streamlit` Web UI by navigating to `http://localhost:8501` in your browser.

 ### Current Road Traffic Information

 Access live updates on traffic conditions for the current road, providing essential details for drivers.